-There are 574 federally recognized Native American nations, and as such, the concept of Native American spirituality does not capture the diversity represented among all these groups [110].
+There are 574 federally recognized Native American nations and many more tribes that still do not have recognized status [273].
+As such, the concept of Native American spirituality does not capture the diversity represented among all these groups [110].
 However, there is a set of core values that serves as the foundation for Native American spirituality, including an emphasis on community, sharing, harmony, extended family, attention to nature, relationships, and respect for elders [102; 111].
 Spirituality is deeply woven into these cultures [235].
 Locust summarized the following tenets as being central to Native American spirituality [112; 158; 196]: